artefactual/atom-docs/user-manual/glossary/glossary.rst

     displayed, a slider (on the right-hand side of the drop-down) where a user can select a hue, and a pallette (main part of drop-down) where a user can select a tint.
-In AtoM a color picker is used when choosing the background color of an :term:`archival institution` - see: :ref:`Change the background color of an archival institution
+In AtoM a color picker is used when choosing the background color of an :term:`archival institution` - see:
-    <change-institution-background>`.
+    :ref:`change-institution-background`.

   Column header
     :term:`Column headers <column header>` appear at the top of the lists on